warpian/hue-dmx-controller/README.md

 ## Fixtures
 I currently have two DMX fixtures: an American DJ Saber Spot WW and an American DJ Saber Spot RGBW.
-If you like to use other fixtures with this script you need derive from the class DmxFixture class.
+If you like to use other fixtures with this script you need derive from the DmxFixture class.
 Your derived class overrides one method 'def get_dmx_message' that converts incoming Hue information into a DMX message which is specific for your fixture.